catahai/log-analysis-tool/README.md

 - Package the tool with a `console_scripts` entry point for cleaner invocation
 - Add an optional lightweight Flask dashboard on top of the existing CLI output

----

-## Interview Talking Points

-- Why structured parsing needs to happen before any alerting logic
-- How rolling time windows enable simple but meaningful behavioural detections
-- Why false positives and log quality are central concerns in security monitoring
-- How the test suite covers edge cases including malformed lines, empty files, and threshold boundaries
-- How this project could extend into a broader log analysis pipeline or SIEM enrichment workflow